SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 A translation is a custom unit of code you can add to convert the source object into a property on the destination projection.
 It can translate an existing property on the source, aggreate or combine multiple properties, or create data that doesn't exist at all on the source object.

-But as every English teacher I've ever had has drilled into my head, "Show don't tell", so go ahead and throw a translation into the configuration object:
+Let's put a translation into the configuration object to demonstrate:

 ```csharp
 mvcOptions.UsePopcorn((popcornConfig) => {